DGMO Language Reference

 |---|---|---|

-| Pipe metadata | all | | key: value, key2: value2 |
+| Same-line metadata | all | key: value, key2: value2 |

 | Org metadata (indented) | org | role: Manager |